 Obtaining a good signal to noise spectrum at a high resolving power requires both a very bright target object and a high throughput optical path.
 However, true lucky imaging has a limit due to the characteristic size scales of atmospheric turbulence.
 This is typically half a meter or less in the visible wavelengths, making "lucky" techniques mostly a small telescope trick favored by the best amateur astronomers.
-However, there are lots of caveats and things like wind and tracking errors still afford some benefits for high cadence imaging techniques.
-Tim Staley's PhD thesis makes a nice read for those interested.
-Mercury is right in the sweet spot for lucky imaging techniques: the wind and seeing are generally awful and it's really really bright.
-It's a prime candidate for lucky spectroscopy, and as far as we know RIPS is the first application of this niche technique.
+However, there are lots of caveats and high cadence imaging on large aperture telescopes can still mitigate things like wind shake and tracking errors.
+Tim Staley's PhD thesis makes a nice read for those interested in details of what lucky imaging can and can't achieve.
+As astronomical targets go, Mercury is right in the sweet spot for lucky imaging: at high airmass the wind and seeing are generally awful and it's really really bright.
+Here's how bad Mercury looks through a telescope (it's that quarter moon looking thingy on bottom):